thycotic/sdk-documentation/README.md

   ```

-New connection string with Secret Server SDK"
+New connection string with Secret Server SDK:

 ```xml